 The marriage ceremony begins as the couple enters the huppah—a marriage canopy (literally, in Hebrew, “covering”).
 The only rule about the construction of a huppah is that it be a temporary structure made by human hands.
 Other than that, it’s yours to create.

 The huppah symbolizes the new home which the couple is now beginning to build.
-In this context, the appearance of the bride and groom together under a huppah, before an assembly who have come to witness the event, is in itself a public proclamation by them that they are now bonded together as husband and wife.
+In this context, the appearance of the couple together under a huppah before an assembly who has come to witness the event, is in itself a public proclamation by them that they are now bonded together in marriage.

 Formalizing the Marriage with a Ring

-It is customary for the groom to place a ring on the index finger of his bride’s right hand and to recite a phrase in Hebrew that means, “By this ring, you are consecrated to me as my wife according to the tradition of Moses and Israel.”
-The bride then reciprocates the groom’s gesture and pronounces the same words.
+It is customary for one partner to place a ring on the index finger of the other partner's right hand and to recite a phrase in Hebrew that means, “By this ring, you are consecrated to me as my partner according to the tradition of Moses and Israel.”
+The partner then reciprocates the this gesture and pronounces the same words.

 The words “according to the tradition of Moses and Israel” suggest the themes of covenant, community and continuity, which are expressed throughout the ceremony.